-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide monitoring bus routes and student boarding details helps maintain accountability and ensures students board and alight at the correct stops, further safeguarding their travel to and from school.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness An increased number of students require transportation as part of the educational program, along with more off-campus career-related experiences.
+Scope: LEA-wide emergencies or unexpected delays.
+They also facilitate enhanced communication through real-time notifications about schedule changes, increasing transparency and trust.
+Additionally, monitoring bus routes and student boarding details helps maintain accountability and ensures students board and alight at the correct stops, further safeguarding their travel to and from school.
 These technologies are vital investments for improving operational efficiency and student safety.
 A districtwide transportation plan is implemented because 76% of our students are unduplicated pupils, allowing these students to have safe transport to and from school.
 2.12 Action: District Safety and Security Need: Middle school suspension rates Scope: LEA-wide The safety and security team support students represented in our UPP by preventing accidents, injuries, and violence on and near our campuses.
 They are prepared to quickly to emergencies, monitor the campuses, and maintain health and safety standards.
 These actions create a secure environment, allowing students to focus on their learning.
 The significant UPP of 76% in our district requires a districtwide safety and security plan to ensure that all schools receive the safety support needed to help unduplicated pupils succeed.
-Priority 6 Survey, Parent and Staff Safety Metrics 2.13 Action: Campus Aides Need: Feedback from principals on need for additional support during unstructured time, specifically lower fradews with expanding TK Scope: LEA-wide By actively monitoring key areas and interacting with students, they help prevent problems and ensure a safe environment.
+Priority 6 Survey, Parent and Staff Safety Metrics 2.13 Action: Campus Aides Need: Feedback from principals on need for additional support during unstructured time, specifically lower fradews with expanding TK Scope: By actively monitoring key areas and interacting with students, they help prevent problems and ensure a safe environment.
 Their presence, intervention in conflicts, and familiarity with emergency procedures contribute to maintaining order.
 Given that the districtwide average UPP is 76%, creating ratios for campus aides ensures that sites have the appropriate resources needed to supervise students identified in our UPP population and increases conditions for safety.
-Suspension Rates, Parent and Staff Safety Metrics 2.14 Action: Safety Equipment Safety equipment is essential to protect individuals from harm and prevent accidents.
-There is an ongoing need to assess, maintain, and enhance Priority 6 Survey, Parent and Staff Safety Metrics
+Suspension Rates, Parent and Staff Safety Metrics